sachinmohandas1/Medical-Record-Database/README.md

 ## Overview

-This project models a **centralized relational database** designed to standardize and streamline **electronic medical record (EMR)** management across Canada.
+This project models a centralized relational database designed to standardize and streamline electronic medical record (EMR) management across Canada.
 Despite the country’s universal healthcare system, record accessibility and interoperability remain significant challenges.
 This database aims to address those issues by enabling physicians, pharmacists, and other healthcare professionals to securely share and update patient records across provinces.

-The model was implemented in **SQL Server** and follows **BCNF normalization**, featuring entity specialization/generalization, triggers for audit history, and optimized indexing for frequent healthcare queries.
+The model was implemented in **Microsoft SQL Server** and follows BCNF normalization, featuring entity specialization/generalization, triggers for audit history, and optimized indexing for frequent healthcare queries.

 ---